atsushieno/aap-core/docs/DEVELOPERS.md

 # AAP Developers Guide

+## What this documentation is for

+The most important and difficult mission for an audio plugin framework like AAP is to get more plugins (hopefully more "quality" plugins, but that is next).
+Therefore AAP is designed to make existing things reusable.
+We have aap-juce to import JUCE plugins and aap-lv2 to import LV2 plugins to AAP world, to achieve this goal.

+Ideally, as long as you have your plugin in either of those plugin structures, you could just import it, as long as the code is designed to work on Android (i.e. not resorting to desktop specifics such as files, or avoid "sync" API such as those in JUCE FileChooser), If you got things working along with these ways, you would't have to understand the AAP architecture described below.

 ## AAP package bundle

 An AAP (plugin) is packaged as an apk.
 The plugin is implemented in native code, built as a set of shared libraries.

-The most important and difficult mission for an audio plugin framework is to get more plugins (hopefully more "quality" plugins, but that is next).
-Therefore AAP is designed to make existing things reusable.
-There are some packaging sub-formats e.g. AAP-VST3 or AAP-LV2, to ease plugin developers to reuse existing packaging system.

 There is some complexity on how those files are packaged.
 At the "AAP package helpers" section we describe how things are packaged for each migration pattern.